 In 2020, Robux generated 35% of its revenue through Robux sales via Apple’s App Store and 19% through Robux sales via Google Play Store.
 It is estimated that Roblox makes around $12.50 for every 1,000 Robux sold.

 While the majority of Roblox’s revenue comes from Robux transactions, the rest of its income comes from three other areas:

 Currently, Roblox has advertising deals with Disney’s Marvel, Lego, and AT&T’s Warner Bros.
 It also has partners in the form of Toys’R’Us and Walmart, who are able to sell Roblox-branded items bringing in revenue from its licensing agreements.
-It has also got plans to host ‘live’ virtual events, having done so in collaboration with artists such as Twenty One Pilots and Zara Larsson in 2021.
+It has also got further plans to host ‘live’ virtual events, having done so in collaboration with artists such as Twenty One Pilots and Zara Larsson in 2021.

 With regards to royalties, Roblox allows developers to keep the full copyrights of their intellectual property (IP).
 However, it retains the right to license out the developer’s products and collect royalties whenever the IP of developers is displayed on another party’s website, forum, etc.

 Whilst these three revenue streams currently don’t bring in much in terms of overall revenue, they do give Roblox the option to further monetize in distinct areas in the future.

 What’s next for Roblox’s business?